optimistiCli/diwu/README.md

 ## Processing templates
 If some settings in the image need to be easily adjusted, or if several versions of an image with different setting should exist at the same time, then it makes sense to create a custom config, or a bunch of configs, for the image and then fill the values during the build.

 This script uses vars for this purpose.
-By default the script looks for the file named `<image name>.vars.sh` in the project root, but it's often more handy to keep elsewhere and pass the path to it via the `-e` option.
+By default the script looks for the file named `<image name>.vars.ini` in the project root, but it's often more handy to keep elsewhere and pass the path to it via the `-e` option.
 If no vars file is found, then templates processing doesn't happen.

 Actually, the vars file is a proper `bash` script that gets sourced by the `diwu.sh` script.
 This means that caution must be excersized in terms of the access rights to the vars files.